WowUp/WowUp/README.md

 Thanks to the announcement that Twitch is giving the Curse addon client to yet another company I wanted to try and create something the community can believe in.
 If you have any ideas/requests for the feature list let me know!

+The windows version uses [WowUpdater](https://github.com/jliddev/WowUpUpdater) under the hood for now.

 ### Upcoming Features
 - [x] Create feature List
 - [x] Scan for already installed addons